akamai/terraform-provider-akamai/docs/resources/activations.md

 * `activate` - A boolean indicating whether to active the specified configuration and version.
 If not supplied, True is assmed.

-## Attributes Reference
+## Attribute Reference

-In addition to the arguments above, the following attributes are exported:
+In addition to the arguments above, the following attribute is exported:

 * `status` - The status of the operation.
 The following values are may be returned: